Insubordination: Definition, Resolutions, Letter Template

 If that is the case and the employee refuses to obey that request, through verbal or physical actions.
 Then the employee would be portraying insubordination.
 This verbal refusal of work or to perform on the job may be considered disobeying a valid authority figure in the workplace.

-If the employee passively refuses the request, such as openly ignoring the request, then the employee would still be portraying insubordination in the workplace.
+If the insubordinate employee passively refuses the request, such as openly ignoring the request, then the employee would still be portraying insubordination in the workplace.

 Can You Be Fired for Insubordination?